How to Shop Lincoln Park Farmers Market

 Do I need cash at the Lincoln Park Farmers Market?

 While some vendors accept credit and mobile payments, many still rely on cash.
-It’s best to bring $20s and $10s.
+Its best to bring $20s and $10s.
 ATMs are rarely available on-site, so plan ahead.

 Is the market open year-round?